 Job Shadow Week

-Stride Career Prep students can enroll in career clubs, also called career technical service organizations (CTSOs).
-CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
-Stride Career Prep at CPA offers the following CTSO:
+CPA students can enroll in career clubs, also called career technical service organizations (CTSOs).
+CTSOs allow students with similar career interests to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
+CPA offers the following CTSO:

 With curriculum that covers 130 job categories and more than 600 national partners—businesses, trade associations, and unions—SkillsUSA gives students the opportunity to: